molly-scheitler/File-Profiler-Tool/README.md

-# 📊 CSV Data Profiler
+# 📊 CSV Profiler

 A Python CLI tool that generates comprehensive data profile reports for CSV files.
 Quickly analyze your data's structure, quality, and statistics without touching memory-intensive tools.

-These are the two recommended ways to run the CSV Data Profiler: (A) directly from the repo (no installation) or (B) install the package (run from anywhere).
+These are the two recommended ways to run the CSV Profiler: (A) directly from the repo (no installation) or (B) install the package (run from anywhere).

 ## ✨ Features